Hope for homeless neighbors

-Although homelessness can come to individuals from any background, education can be one of the main factors leading to a person or family becoming homeless.
+Although homelessness can happen to individuals from any background, education can be one of the main factors leading to a person or family becoming homeless.
 Many struggle with debt and paying bills due to a lack of work eligibility or skills.
-Without rent money and people to turn to, becoming homeless can happen very suddenly.
+Without income for rent or anyone to turn to, becoming homeless can occur very suddenly.

-We understand that if someone is truly going to have lasting stability, they need proper education tools.
-One of the many services we provide is the opportunity to go to classes and receive free HSE (GED) tutoring and when ready, Good News will pay for the testing.
+We understand that if someone is truly going to have lasting stability, they need proper educational tools.
+One of the many services we provide is the opportunity to attend classes, receive free HSE (GED) tutoring and, once ready, Good News will pay for the testing.

-It is easy at times to just walk past a homeless neighbor and forget that they are still needy people, no matter what caused their situation.
-Each is a unique individual in need of love, comfort, and empathy.
-Every man, woman or child requires time, effort, and support to become stable and self-sufficient.
-Personal, one-on-one counseling is offered to each resident for as long as they are with us.
-We have counselors on site morning and evening so that each resident can be worked with around their schedule.
+It is easy at times to just walk past a homeless neighbor and forget that they are still a needy person, no matter what caused their situation.
+Each is a unique individual in need of love, comfort, and empathy and they require time, effort, and support to become stable and self-sufficient.
+Personal, one-on-one counseling is offered to each Men’s Shelter resident for as long as they are with us.
+We have counselors on site morning and evening so we can work with each man around their schedule.